dd9jn/rfc4880bis/crypto-refresh.md

 The GCM AEAD Algorithm used in this document is defined in {{SP800-38D}}.

 The GCM algorithm can only use block ciphers with 16-octet blocks.
-The initialization vector is 12 octets long.
+The nonce is 12 octets long.
 GCM authentication tags are 16 octets long.

 # Radix-64 Conversions